 - 1. List of the related companies located in Thailand and overseas; - 2.
 Income arising from the company's primary business (Direct Income); - 3.
 Other income; - 4.
-Primary expense: raw materials/ goods purchases;

-- 5. Primary expense: Purchases of land, buildings and equipment;

-- 6. Other expenses

-- 6.1.
-Royalties;

-- 6.2.
-Service fees/ technical fees/ commissions;

-- 6.3.
-Interest;

-- 7. Amounts owed to (borrowed from) related parties at year end;

-- 8. Loans to related parties at year end;
+Primary expenses: raw materials / goods purchases; - 5.
+Primary expenses: purchases of land, buildings and equipment; - 6.
+Other expenses such as: - 6.1.
+Royalties; - 6.2.
+Service fees/technical fees/commissions; - 6.3.
+Interest; - 7.
+Amounts owed to (borrowed from) related parties at year end; - 8.
+Loans to related parties at year end;

 Confirmation of other information indicated on a yes/no basis iv.
-TP Reporting Requirements and the Burden of Proof
+TP Reporting Requirements